Hengle/Folkvangr/Pipeline/Wishlist.md

 3. Assets for Creative Commons

 ## Advanced Technical Challenges
-Do something different with the project to make it stand out, either with technology or art style

 1. Misc.
 Custom Proprietary Software- can be sold for extra revenue, might encourage more investors
 2. Character Creation System
 3. Level Editor